Xtron135/RAC-2025-Example-Prototype/README.md

 ## Software

 This prototype is using Maker Uno as the main controller, using Arduino Language.
-We will note provide the full codes for the challenge (Well if I do it's not gonna be challenge anymore isn't it 🤣?.
+We will note provide the full codes for the challenge (Well if we give it all it's not gonna be challenge anymore isn't it 🤣?).
 We do provide couple of tester code for you to get started with all the necessary elements for the robot, such as:
 - Motor Driver
 - Ultrasonic